Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Introduction

 \item The assessment, for the first time, of the relationship between multi-path routing and the fidelity of the distributed multipartite states.
 Further, we demonstrate regimes in which multi-path protocols distribute GHZ states at both a higher rate and fidelity than single-path routing.

-\item Assess the impact of a memory cutoff time when using multi-path routing.
-By selecting an appropriate cutoff time, we show how the rate and fidelity trade-off can be optimised. \end{itemize}
+\item The assessment of the impact of a memory cutoff time when using multi-path routing.
+By selecting an appropriate cutoff time, we show how the trade-off between rate and fidelity can be optimised. \end{itemize}

 The rest of the paper is outlined as follows.
 In Section \ref{section:background}, we review the necessary background literature.
 In Section \ref{sec:model}, the network model is described, along with the qubit error model and the effect of this on the distributed states fidelity.
 In Section \ref{sec:proposal}, the new protocols are presented.
-The results and concluding remarks are presented in Section \ref{sec:result} and Section \ref{sec:conc} respectively.
+The results and concluding remarks are presented in Sections \ref{sec:result} and \ref{sec:conc} respectively. \\